zgeorgii/frazier-busmall/README.md

-I want to the app to collect data in a fair way so that the data is usable I want to allow the user to view to collected data in a visually appealing way I only want to allow the user to view the data after they have made 15 total selections
+I want to the app to collect data in a fair way so that the data is usable I want to allow the user to view to collected data in a visually appealing way I only want to allow the user to view the data after they have made 15 total selections I want to be able to understand how each choice was ranked in the context of what it was ranked against

 ------------------------------------assignment text------------------------------------ 1/18/16